jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### (when north of the sun's path)
-1. Align the face of the dial with the equatorial plane, with the solar noon position at the top.<sup>*</sup>
+1. Align the face of the dial with the equatorial plane<sup>*</sup>, with the solar noon position at the top.
 2. Rotate your body till the hour hand points directly at the sun.
 3. The dial's solar noon position now points southward.